- Utah State's Gary Andersen, who guided the Aggies to their first bowl victory in 19 years, will be named Wisconsin's new coach, sources told ESPN.

 Besides Andersen, others linked to the Wisconsin opening included Miami's Al Golden, Oregon State's Mike Riley, then-Western Kentucky coach Willie Taggart, Wisconsin defensive coordinator Chris Ash and Jacksonville Jaguars assistant Mel Tucker.

-Story By: ESPN.com
+Written By: ESPN.com